NHSDigital/nhs-notify-reporting/infrastructure/terraform/components/reporting/scripts/sql/README.md

             *,
             ROW_NUMBER() OVER (
-                --Only select last update from sample window --Use completedtime as indicator of terminal state as a tie-breaker on identical timestamps partition BY requestitemid ORDER BY
+                --Only select last update from sample window --Use completeddate as indicator of terminal state as a tie-breaker on identical timestamps partition BY requestitemid ORDER BY
                 timestamp DESC,
-                length(coalesce(completedtime, '')) DESC
+                length(coalesce(completeddate, '')) DESC
             ) AS rownumber
             FROM (
                 SELECT